rydmike/flex_color_scheme/README.md

 * **FloatingActionButtonThemeData** in `ThemeData.floatingActionButtonTheme` is NOT null.

-  **WARNING** This sub-theme will be removed in version 2.0.0, its sub-theme definition is no longer needed.
+  **INFO:** This sub-theme will be removed in version 2.0.0, its sub-theme definition is no longer needed.
   Flutter SDK default now results in the same design by default.
 It currently sets:
   * backgroundColor: `colorScheme.secondary`
   * foregroundColor: `colorScheme.onSecondary`

 * **TabBarTheme** in `ThemeData.tabBarTheme` is NOT null.
-Its colors depend on if a theme appropriate for current active app bar background color, or one for background color usage is selected.
+  Its colors depend on if a theme appropriate for current active app bar background color (default), or one for background and surface color usage is selected.
+It sets:
   * indicatorSize: `TabBarIndicatorSize.tab`
-  * labelStyle: `const TextTheme().button`
+  * labelStyle: `TextTheme().button`
   * labelColor: *Depends on selected and targeted main usage.*
   * unselectedLabelColor: *Depends on selected and targeted main usage*.